 Focus on getting more - not less

-Any “diet” is synonymous with elimination to most people.
-I’d like to invite you to think about it in a different way; think of what you can add.
-The reason an Instant Pot weight loss plan is successful is because this fun and exciting gadget has an uncanny way of inspiring users to try cooking foods they normally wouldn’t.
+Any "diet" is synonymous with elimination to most people.
+I'd like to invite you to think about it in a different way; think of what you can add.
+The reason an Instant Pot weight loss plan is successful is that this fun and the exciting gadget has an uncanny way of inspiring users to try cooking foods they normally wouldn't.

 You might be thinking, "Well, I don't really make many cheesecakes at home and want to try that," which is totally fine (in moderation).
 On the other hand, you might be excited about cooking up a big batch of chickpeas in less than 30 minutes to add protein and fibre to your meals throughout the week.
 Check out our Guide to Cooking Grains & Legumes in the Instant Pot here.

 On the same note, the Instant Pot really does make an eating plan that excludes a lot of different foods easier.
 Cutting carbs, reducing or eliminating meat, or kicking sugar means you have to be in control.
 Once you learn to use the pot and all of its wonderfully intuitive functions, you'll be able to focus on the ingredients you can use... and make them taste out-of-this-world.

 How can I do the Instant Pot diet?